Anthony enjoys spending time in the workshop, the kitchen, the yard, and out fishing. He writes from his personal experience.

-This little whale is cut and shaped from a reclaimed piece of pine that was destined for the landfill.
-Some shaping and sanding, a bit of stain, a simple wood-burned eye and few coats of mineral oil gives the whale a rustic look.
-Add a stand that's cut from a driftwood branch found on the beach, and the result is an interesting piece of folk art that only takes about an hour to make.
-It looks good and since I used bits of salvaged wood, the cost for the project is $0.
+This little whale is cut and shaped from a piece of reclaimed pine that was destined for the landfill.
+Some shaping and sanding, a bit of stain, a simple wood-burned eye, and few coats of Danish oil give the whale a warm yet rustic look.
+Add a stand that's cut from a driftwood branch found on the beach and the result is an interesting piece of folk art that only takes about an hour to make.
+It looks good and since the wood was free, the cost for the project is $0.

-For variety, mount the whale to a weathered plank, and you've got a hanging wooden whale sign.
-Here's how I had a whale of a time making this little carving.
+For a different look, mount the whale to a weathered plank and you've got a wooden whale wall hanging.
+Here's how I had a whale of a time making several different nautical figurines and wall hangings.

 How to Make a Wooden Whale Sculpture

 Sketch out a whale design on a piece of paper.
-I drew out several different versions until I was happy with the size and properties of the little whale.
-I settled on a design that resembles a sperm whale, with an overall length of about 13" and just over 2-1/2" wide.
-The streamlined shape gives the piece a sleek look, and it works well for this primitive sculpture.
+I drew out several different versions until I was happy with the size and proportions of the little whale.
+I settled on a design that resembles a sperm whale with an overall length of about 13" and about 2½" wide.
+The streamlined shape gives the piece a sleek look.

-The whale sits on a short stand cut from a piece a driftwood and a short section of hardwood dowel.
-To make the stand, start by cutting a 3-1/2" long piece of 1/4" hardwood dowel.
+The whale sits on a short stand cut from a piece of driftwood and a short section of hardwood dowel.
+To make the stand, start by cutting a 3½" long piece of ¼" hardwood dowel.
 The exact length isn't critical, but the dowel needs to be long enough to hold the whale securely in the stand.
-I drilled the holes about 3/4" deep into the bottom of the blank and into the driftwood stand.
+I drilled the holes about ¾" deep into the bottom of the blank and into the driftwood stand.
 When assembled, the whale sits about 2" above the stand.

 Mark the location for the dowel on the underside of the whale, approximately halfway between its head and tail.
 Take care to position the hole in the center of the blank, and drill the hole as straight and level as possible.
 If the hole is a bit off-center or the whale pitches up or down or off to one side, you can plug the hole with a short length of dowel and try again.

 Pine is a light-colored wood that takes finishes well.
-To preserve the natural look of the wood, a few coats of food-safe mineral oil closes the pores of the wood, followed by a polishing with butcher's wax to give the piece a smooth feel and a warm sheen.
-I opted for a cherry colored stain to darken the color of the whale.
+I opted for a cherry-colored stain to darken the color of the whale.
 I like how the stain adds color and depth while accentuating the grain patterns of the wood.

-The lower whale is also made of cherry, this time from a piece of thicker wood that was reclaimed from a discarded table.
-The whale is mounted to a couple of pieces of milled cedar slats that were once part of a backyard play set.
+The lower whale is also made of cherry, this time from a piece of thicker wood that was salvaged from a discarded table.
+The whale is mounted to a couple of pieces of cedar slats that were once part of a backyard playset.

 Nantucket Whale Carving

-Sunny, an artist living in Nantucket, shares his technique for carving a whale from a piece of driftwood.
+Sunny, an artist living in Nantucket, shares his technique for carving a whale from a piece of driftwood in the video above.

 © 2014 Anthony Altorenna